jaymef/sysadmin-task/README.md

 Database
 --------
 A PostgreSQL database dump is in `data/`.
+Please load this dump into a PostgreSQL database.

 The PHP application is configured to connect to a database named `Blog` with the user `blog` and password `blog` on the server `localhost`.
 You may change the database address to wherever the PostgreSQL server is hosted.

 Web Server
 ----------